The FLIT story – a timeline

 Dave & Alex at the Great Wall

+Electric two-wheelers were booming in China at the time, and we saw a real opportunity to develop an ebike for European cities.
 We wanted to design a folding ebike that could be taken on trains, undergrounds and buses: giving people lots of flexibility when travelling through the city.

-We relocated back to the UK, to the cycling capital Cambridge to start FLIT.
+We relocated back to the UK, to the cycling capital Cambridge to start FLIT

 David Turpin, an Industrial Designer, joined our team

 David designed the iconic ‘pop phone’!

-We were awarded the Department for Transport grant to build our first prototypes.
+We were awarded the Department for Transport grant to build our first prototypes

 We were accepted onto the Accelerate programme at the Cambridge Judge Business School (the best in Cambridge!)